AHA vs Red Cross: A Comparison of CPR Training Programs

 Both the American Heart Association (AHA) and the American Red Cross offer in-person CPR training sessions that include classroom-based instruction and hands-on practice.
 The AHA conducts lectures, demonstrations, and discussions in their classes, emphasizing evidence-based guidelines and incorporating scenario-based training.
 The Red Cross focuses on skill-based learning, utilizing interactive instruction, visual aids, and role-playing exercises to engage participants and enhance skill development.

 These training methods aim to provide convenience and flexibility while ensuring participants gain the necessary knowledge and skills to perform CPR effectively.
-The choice between the AHA and the Red Cross may depend on factors such as personal preferences, course availability, and specific learning needs.
+The choice between the AHA and the Red Cross depends on factors such as personal preferences, course availability, and specific learning needs.

 Certification Exams